Photo by Shutterstock

 Feeling lucky?
 Try scoring a night at one of the four-person environmental campsites at Julia Pfeiffer Burns State Park.
-These two sites, the only ones in this park, are located right above the famous McWay Falls.
+These two sites, the only ones in this park, are located about a half-mile hike from the parking lot and right above the famous McWay Falls.
 You won’t be able to see the falls from your tent, but you’ll be the only people in the park once it closes for the night.

 Book a sea kayak tour to paddle some of the clearest, most biodiverse waters California has to offer.
 Your guide will take you through sea caves if the tide is right.
 In the evening, hike up to Cavern Point for sunset, and enjoy fantastic views of mainland California and the island’s harbor.

 Unlike at most California beaches, you can actually spend the night on the sands at Thornhill Broome Campground north of Malibu.
-The 69 primitive campsites here see a mix of tent campers and RV campers: 40 sites can be booked online, while the other 29 are tent sites reserved for walk-ins.
-Each campsite is equipped with a picnic table, grill, and fire ring.
-Use of the fire ring is only permitted when fire danger is low.
-A sign near the entrance of the park indicates the status each day.
+The 69 primitive campsites here see a mix of tent campers and RV campers.
+Each campsite is equipped with a picnic table, grill, and fire ring, but use of the fire ring is only permitted when fire danger is low.
+(A sign near the entrance of the park indicates the status each day.)